LongDang0710/BANA-785-JSL-Rochester-Data-Analysis/README.md

     - ADL-Eating: monthly adl_eating_m is largely NULL despite numeric/text fallbacks.
 Interpretation: ADL self-performance entries were either sparse in this window or logged in ways that don’t aggregate cleanly at month level without more coverage.
 - Decision: Park ADL/Fluid change models at monthly grain to avoid over-fitting/false conclusions.
 - Path forward: try weekly aggregation or extend the time window—both increase time slices and observed movement.

+## Data & modeling guardrails (what makes this defensible)
+1. Distinct-doc counting: workload uses COUNT(DISTINCT doc_id) to avoid response-level inflation.
+2. Coverage controls: monthly features enforce day coverage; fluids COALESCE to avoid NULL deltas.
+3. Parsing hardening: numeric regex for ml/cc; ADL string mapping + numeric fallback; route synonyms (PO/by mouth/PEG/NG/IV).
+4. Time-aware eval: rolling CV; no leakage (month t features → month t+1 labels).
+5. No PHI: only pseudonymous client_id; outputs are aggregate/risk lists.

+## Clarifications requested (professor/teammates) for future-proofing
+1. Label definitions (clinical):
+    - Fluid decline: confirm threshold (any drop vs ≥10%/≥20%) and minimum oral-days per month; confirm whether non-oral intake should adjust labels.
+    - ADL-Eating: confirm the authoritative field(s) and acceptable coverage threshold for aggregating to month/week.
+2. Aggregation level:
+    - Approve weekly rollups for ADL/Fluid change models if monthly remains too sparse.
+3. Question dictionary stability:
+    - Confirm that std_question_id mapping is stable across drops or provide a canonical dictionary version for long-term use.
+4. Acuity weighting:
+    - Keep current weights or switch to data-driven (normalize SHAP means from the workload model).
+    - Optionally provide a Top-3 signal variant if a simpler index is desired.
+5. Chronic conditions:
+    - Approve inclusion (e.g., dementia/diabetes/CHF flags) and source table/fields for a richer feature set.
+6. Fairness & slices:
+    - Specify any compliance slices (e.g., by age band, gender) for workload performance reporting.
+7. Operational deliverables:
+    - Confirm the Top-N size for per-client “useful questions” and whether a coverage-rate floor (e.g., ≥20%) should be applied.
+    - Approve the risk list cadence (monthly) and artifacts the care team wants (CSV vs dashboard).
+8. Access/governance:
+    - Confirm where Reports/ artifacts should be shared and any naming/versioning requirements.
+9. Future work (optional):
+    - LangChain/SQL agent wired to governed views.
+    - Deployment target (schedule, storage location, handoff format).

+## Note:
+**_I want to acknowledge any mistakes I may have made along the way and sincerely apologize for the delay in submitting this work.
+I care a lot about the quality and reproducibility of our deliverables, and I’ve tried to make the pipeline transparent, well-documented, and easy to run.
+If anything is unclear, missing, or could be structured better, I’d truly appreciate your guidance.
+Please feel free to share any advice or suggestions—on methodology, data handling, evaluation, or how to present the results more effectively to the care team.
+I’m happy to revise quickly, iterate on the models, add diagnostics, or tailor the outputs to your preferences.
+Thank you for your time, patience, and direction; I’m committed to improving this work and making it as useful as possible to the project._**